Roy Schooley: USAHA and the Yellow Jackets

 Schooley's Yellow Jackets won the USAHA title in 1924 and 1925.

 Schooley's skills as the team's manager brought the franchise USAHA championships in 1924 and 1925.
 The Yellow Jackets stopped playing when the United States Amateur Hockey Association folded at the end of the 1924–25 season.
 In the fall of 1925, the former Yellow Jackets players entered the National Hockey League as an expansion team named the Pittsburgh Pirates.

-After five seasons in Pittsburgh, the Pirates left the city and became the short-lived Philadelphia Quakers, due to issues related to the Great Depression and the failure to find a replacement for the aging Duquesne Gardens.
+After five seasons in Pittsburgh, the Pirates left the city and became the short-lived Philadelphia Quakers, due to issues related to the Great Depression and the failure to find a replacement for the aging Duquesne Garden.
 Shortly afterwards, Schooley along with partners James Callahan and Horace Townsend created a second iteration of the Yellow Jackets by taking over the Niagara Falls franchise in the International Hockey League and transferring it to Pittsburgh.
 Schooley was president of the new team, which competed in the International Hockey League from 1930 to 1932.